 Each Legislative Representative District is allowed to send, on competitive examination, one properly prepared student each year, between the ages of twelve and twenty-five, to this College, free of tuition charge.
 Said students shall be selected as follows: First.
 The trustees and teacher of each common school taught within said Representative District shall select and send before an Examining Board appointed by the Court of Claims one pupil in the school managed and taught by them.
 Second.
-Any other person resident within the Representative District, and within the required limits as to age, may present himself to the Examining Board appointed by the Court of Claims as a candidate for selection; and from these persons so appearing, viz., from the pupils sent before the said Examining Board by the trustees and teachers of common schools, and from such persons within the specified age as present themselves, the Examining Board appointed by the Court of Claims shall select one student, and properly certify to his selection, eir ree ets, er, es om h, is ed on ct rt n.
+Any other person resident within the Representative District, and within the required limits as to age, may present himself to the Examining Board appointed by the Court of Claims as a candidate for selection; and from these persons so appearing, viz., from the pupils sent before the said Examining Board by the trustees and teachers of common schools, and from such persons within the specified age as voluntarily present themselves, the Examining Board appointed by the Court of Claims shall select one student, and properly certify to his selection, who shall be entitled to remain at the College four years, or until the course of study for which he matriculates shall have been completed.
+Preference in such selection and appointment shall be given to energetic, moral young men, whose means are not large, to aid whom in obtaining a good education this provision is specially intended Properly prepared students, under the meaning of the acts of the Legislature of which the foregoing is a summary, are those who can pass a satisfactory examination in Spelling, Reading, Writing, Arithmetic as far as percentage, Geography and English Grammar, and who are between the ages of twelve and twenty-five years.